There are some fabulous beaches in Cagliari.

 Luckily, although Nora beach is a small beach, it still has a kiosk where you can hire sunbeds and umbrellas.
 Also, it’s accessible to disabled individuals.

-If you’d like to join a guided tour of the site, these are some good options:
+If you’d like to join a guided tour of the site, consider this archaeological tour of Nora from Cagliari.

 How to get to Nora